LDAP Configuration

 Multiple nested organizational units are supported in Defguard 1.4.0 and above.

-If you are using an older version of Defguard, using the integration with multiple nested organizational units may currently lead to some unexpected behavior.
+If you are using an older version of Defguard, using the integration with multiple nested organizational units may lead to unexpected behavior.
 The following issues are known to occur:

 * `CN=user1,OU=ou1,OU=ou,DC=example`